Kunal Kohli: Personal life

 Kohli is married to Ravina Kohli, who was the director of Koffee with Karan, and headed Yash Raj TV.
 They have a daughter, Radha who they adopted.
+His maternal uncle is director David Dhawan, and his cousins are actor Varun Dhawan, and director, Rohit Dhawan, both of whom are David's sons.
 His maternal aunt died of the COVID-19 in May 2020.